 You want to be in a position to properly engage with your customers.

 Next would be to give your consumers a say in what they’re receiving.
 At HubSpot, products have an idea board/forum that gives the customers a say in how something will get developed.

 You want to know what they are thinking of and how they feel about your current offerings.

 This allows them to tweak products that resonate well with different customers and continue on the path to improvement.

-We’re playing the long game and there is no magical bullet.
+We’re playing the long game and there is no magic bullet.

-The biggest tip that we can leave you when it comes to refining your sales pipelines and promoting your business is the prioritize communication.
+The biggest tip that we can leave you when it comes to refining your sales pipelines and promoting your business is to prioritize communication.